What is Academic Training?

 Training could be in the form of a job, internship, research position, cooperative education position, or other opportunity to obtain experience that furthers your academic objective.

-Use campus resources like the Career Center, the Carlson Center, or your academic department to find training opportunities.
+Use campus resources like the Student Development Center or your academic department to find training opportunities.
 Then, apply for Academic Training permission through ISS.

 Academic Training can be paid or unpaid.